Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 Start a Free Case Review Now

-Bayer — which acquired Monsanto for $63 billion in 2018 — appealed all the way to the Supreme Court, arguing that because the EPA approved Roundup's label without requiring a cancer warning, no state court can hold the company liable for not adding one.
+Bayer — which acquired Monsanto for $63 billion in 2018 — appealed all the way to the Supreme Court, arguing that because the EPA approved Roundup's label without requiring a cancer warning, no state court could hold the company liable for not adding one.
 This legal concept is called federal preemption.

 Federal preemption is the legal principle that when federal law governs a subject, state laws cannot impose different or additional requirements.
 Bayer argues that the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) — the law that gives the EPA authority over pesticide labeling — preempts state-level failure-to-warn lawsuits.